Inzaniak/sd-webui-ranbooru/README.md

 - **Enabled**: Enables the extension
 - **Booru**: The booru to get the tags from.
 Right now only Gelbooru, Rule34 and Safebooru are implemented.
 You can easily add more creating a class for the booru and adding it to the booru list in the script.
 - **Max Pages**: The maximum amount of pages to get the tags from.
 The extension will get a random page from the booru and then get the tags from one or more random pictures from that page.
+- **Post ID**: Here you can specify the ID of the post to get the tags from.
+If you leave it blank, the extension will get a random post (or more than one) from the random page.
 - **Tags to Search (Pre)**: This add the tags you define (separated by commas) to the search query.
 This is useful if you want to get tags from a specific category, like "1girl" or "solo".
 - **Tags to Remove (Post)**: This remove the tags you define (separated by commas) from the result query.
 This is useful if you want to remove tags that are too generic, like "1girl" or "solo".
 - **Remove Bad Tags**: This remove tags that you usually don't need (watermarks,text,censor)